 The taxpayer's Instant Bingo is devoid of the critical element of bingo that runs through these ordinary, everyday definitions-that players place markers over randomly called numbers in an attempt to form a preselected pattern.
-Instant Bingo involves only the player's purchase of a prepackaged card..., and winning cards are those in which the preprinted appearance of numbers on the front of the card...matches the preprinted winning arrangement indicated on the reverse side of the card....A bingo game by any other name is not a bingo game....Instant Bingo is, for all practical purposes, a lottery.
+Instant Bingo involves only the player's purchase of a prepackaged card..., and winning cards are those in which the preprinted appearance of numbers on the front of the card....A bingo game by any other name is not a bingo game....Instant Bingo is, for all practical purposes, a lottery.